CrossKnowledge/ck_content_provider/README.md

 * Audio in *mp3* format
 * Downloadable documents: *pdf*, *docx*, *xlsx*, images, etc;
 * Interactive content: SCORM packages(1.2 and 2004) and AICC packages, in *zip* format;
-* Reading documents;
+* Reading documents: *pdf*, *docx*, *doc*, *txt*;
 * Video Files: *mp4* or *flv* format, with subtitles in *srt* or *vtt* format;
 * External website URLs

 **NOTE:**
-Multi SCO is not supported for SCORM content.
+* Multi SCO is not supported for SCORM content.
 In case you have a longer course, it should be splitted into multiple zip files with a single SCO.
-As the contents are imported in a CrossKnowledge learning path, it's not an issue.
+* As the contents are imported in a CrossKnowledge learning path, it's not an issue.
+* There are some conditions for the content, specially for SCORM, audios and videos.
+Click [here](https://developers.crossknowledge.com/third-party-prerequisites.html) to more information.

 Metadata and presentation
 -------------------------